Blackwell PTSA's Art Program

 Work Areas

-The Art Workroom (located in “b” wing - first workroom on your right after the main stairwell going up to the second floor) contains general art supplies such as paint, paper, paint brushes, inking, markers, colored pencils, pastels, clay materials and tools, etc. Remember to try to use different mediums throughout the year.
+The Art Workroom (located in “b” wing - first workroom on your right after the main stairwell going up to the second floor) contains general art supplies such as paint, paper, paint brushes, inking, markers, colored pencils, pastels, clay materials and tools, etc. Be creative, have fun and feel free to use different mediums throughout the year!
+The kids love trying new things!

 Plan Your Lesson